-There was no love lost between the giants and the Aesir, especially Odin knew it was hopeless to outright ask Suttung if he could hand over the mead.
-After all, it was Odin who had killed off many giants by killing the ice giant Ymir in his sleep.
+There was no love lost between the giants and the Aesir.
+Some gods were hated more than others.
+Odin was one of them.
+After all, it was he who had killed off many giants by killing the ice giant Ymir in his sleep.
 Moreover, the Mead of Poetry was a prized possession, which had earned Suttung a lot of prestige among his fellow giants.
-So Odin had to come up with an intricate plan.
+Odin knew he had to come up with an intricate plan.

 He traveled to the lands of Baugi, who was the brother of Suttung.
 Baugi owned many acres of farmland and had ten farmhands working the fields for him.
 It was harvest season, so the farmhands were all in the field.
-Odin disguised himself as a farmhand, named Bolverk, and equipped himself with a magical scythe, which was sharper than any normal scythe in existence.
+Odin disguised himself as a farmhand and named himself Bolverk.
+He then equipped himself with a magical scythe, one that was sharper than any normal scythe in existence.
 Using it would make the harvest of the fields easy, and would allow its wielder to do the work of many men.

 Lending a helping hand

 Baugi, who had now lost his farmhands, was looking for new laborers.
-It is therefore that he did not hesitate when Odin offered him his services.
-The god introduced himself as Bolverk, the wandering farmhand in need of work.
+This is why he did not hesitate when Odin offered him his services.
+The god introduced himself as Bolverk, a wandering farm hand in need of work.
 This is not uncommon for Odin, as he would often travel under different names to elude his targets.
 He explained to Baugi that he had heard rumors of the Mead of Poetry and made a wager with him.
-He boasted that he could do the work of 10 farmhands and that he would be able to harvest all of Baugi’s fields before the winter came.
+He boasted that he could do the work of 10 farmhands and that he would harvest all of Baugi’s fields before the winter came.
 If he were to accomplish this, his only payment required would be a sip of the Mead of Poetry.